aodhanlutetiae/dj/pivots.md

 - How many different years are covered?

-How can we compare the total number of plastic bags distributed by all retail companies from year to year?
+How can we compare the total number of plastic bags distributed from year to year?

-One (slow) solution would be to filter by year and get a sum for all bags in 2016-17, then a sum for all bags in 2017-18 and so on.
+One (slow!) solution would be to filter by year and get a sum for all bags in 2016-17, then a sum for all bags in 2017-18 and so on.

 The first pivot table in the Sheet ('pivot table SUM') has been used to calculate this quickly, and lets us compare the different years.